Deep freeze expected to ease, but disruptions persist

 The Postal Service took the rare step of suspending mail delivery in many places, and in southeastern Minnesota, even the snowplows were idled by the weather.

-The bitter cold was the result of a split in the polar vortex, a mass of cold air that normally stays bottled up in the Arctic.
+The bitter cold was the result of a split in the polar vortex , a mass of cold air that normally stays bottled up in the Arctic.
 The split allowed the air to spill much farther south than usual.
 In fact, Chicago was colder than the Canadian village of Alert, one of the world's most northerly inhabited places.
 Alert, which is 500 miles (804 kilometers) from the North Pole, reported a temperature that was a couple of degrees higher.

 Officials in dozens of cities focused on protecting vulnerable people from the cold, including the homeless, seniors and those living in substandard housing.